-The Challenge of Email
+The Challenge of Email Marketing

-As time passes, the smarter B2B buyer has struck again and wised up to email spammers.
+As time passes, the smarter B2B buyer has struck again and is wise to email spammers.
 Their resistance to ‘being sold to’ has risen, and their responses to email marketing has changed completely.
-They aren’t responding to untargeted, irrelevant emails – they want to feel special!
-But don’t give up yet – although another bandwagon may be approaching, there is still a lot of potential to be had from email marketing (if it is done properly!)
+They do not respond to untargeted, irrelevant emails – they want to feel special!
+But don’t give up yet – although another bandwagon may be approaching, there is still potential with email marketing (if it is done properly!).
 The Direct Marketing Association agrees, claiming that email marketing is still capable of achieving significant ROI.

-The proof is in the personalisation – did you know that personalised subject lines are 22.2% more likely to be opened?
-Responsys reported in 2014 that using customer data to better craft your campaigns can increase open rates by more than 70% and click-through rates by more than 55%.
-Beyond the subject line, you also need to keep people engaged with your emails through insightful content.
-Content is the key factor within email marketing, as a prospect engaging with your content can signal the beginning of a relationship.
+The proof is in the personalisation.
+Did you know that personalised subject lines are 22.2% more likely to be opened?
+Responsys reports that using customer data to better craft your campaigns can increase open rates by more than 70% and click-through rates by more than 55%.
+Beyond the subject line, you need to be engaging people through insightful content.
+Content is the key factor within email marketing.
+A prospect engaging with your content can signal the beginning of a relationship.

 Getting Past the DMU

 Content within an email marketing campaign needs to be personalised and targeted.
-When we think about the process of B2B it is key to consider who is involved in the purchasing decision of the product or service you are marketing.
-It is incredibly rare that one person would be taking the sole responsibility of making a purchase decision, the DMU (Decision Making Unit) is likely to be made up of people across the organisation.
+When we think about the process of B2B it is key to consider who is involved in the purchasing decision for your product or service.
+It is incredibly rare that one person would be taking the sole responsibility of making a purchase decision.
+The DMU (Decision Making Unit) is likely to be made up of people across the organisation.

-But segmentation can go much further – even in B2B, development of a behavioural or values based segmentation can create a much better level of engagement.
+But segmentation can go much further – even in B2B.
+Development of a behavioural or values based segmentation can create a much better level of engagement.
 This will not only provide personalised, relevant content, but also fine tuned imagery and copy treatment.
-For instance, we know that ‘passionate’ small business leaders are more emotional by nature, and like cool brands and messages about great service – as opposed to the less emotional ‘analytical’ characters who need and want technical information.
+For instance, we know that ‘passionate’ small business leaders are more emotional by nature, and like cool brands and messages about great service.
+As opposed to the less emotional ‘analytical’ characters who need and want technical information.
 Sending technical information to the former and brand information to the latter isn’t likely to get great results.